VizKIS-for-video-retrieval/viskis-for-video-retrieval/readme.md

 ## Pre-Computed Grids

 We furthermore provide pre-computed grids in the "grids" folder.
 In total, we employed 35 collections and 7 layouts, leading to 245 (collection,layout) pairs.
 For reproducibility, we share the exact arrangement of images on the grid.
+We share the .txt files necessary to reproduce the grids and provide .png thumbnails of the grids.